aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.paths/svgpathseg/pathsegtype/_index.md

 ---
 title: SVGPathSeg.PathSegType
 second_title: Aspose.SVG for .NET API Reference
-description: SVGPathSeg property.
+description: SVGPathSeg PathSegType property.
 The type of the path segment as specified by one of the constants defined on this interface
 type: docs
 weight: 10
 url: /net/aspose.svg.paths/svgpathseg/pathsegtype/